cudy789/AMPL/docs/installation/choosing-hardware.rst

 There are many factors to consider when choosing your cameras for AMPL.
 You can mix and match your camera models, resolutions, framerates, etc., to fit your use case.

-USB 2.0/3.0 and CSI webcams are supported.
-Ensure your computer has fast enough IO to handle higher speed devices and you don't exceed the USB 2.0/3.0 controller bandwidth limit.
+If you are building a setup from scratch, **we recommend 3 high framerate global shutter Arducam modules**, such as the `OV9281 640p 100FPS monochrome global shutter camera. <https://www.arducam.com/product/arducam-100fps-global-shutter-usb-camera-board-1mp-720p-ov9281-uvc-webcam-module-with-low-distortion-m12-lens-without-microphones-for-computer-laptop-android-device-and-raspberry-pi/>`_

+If you have cameras on hand, all USB 2.0/3.0 and CSI cameras are supported.
+See the important factors below when choosing your cameras.

 Important factors
 *******************